ardatan/graphql-tools/website/docs/mocking.md

 const preserveResolvers = false;
 // Mock the server passing the schema, mocks object and preserverResolvers arguments. const server = mockServer(schema, mocks, preserveResolvers);
-// Alternatively, you can call addMockFunctionsToSchema with the same arguments. addMockFunctionsToSchema({
+// Alternatively, you can call addMocksToSchema with the same arguments. const schemaWithMocks = addMocksToSchema({
   schema,
   mocks,
   preserveResolvers,